unihd-cag/odfi-rfg/doc/generator/User Guide.md

 ==========================

 RFG is the new port of old RFS
-The goal is to define a cleaner Interface, that nicely integrates with other tools existing tools, like the Driver Generator, or upcoming ones
+The goal is to define a cleaner interface, that nicely integrates with other existing tools, like the Driver Generator, or upcoming ones

 # Register File Definition syntax